-The use of ZOLETIL is contraindicated in dogs and cats with pancreatic disease.
-ZOLETIL should not be used in dogs and cats with severe cardiac or pulmonary dysfunction.
+The use of Zoletil for Injection is contraindicated in dogs and cats with pancreatic disease.
+Zoletil for Injection should not be used in dogs and cats with severe cardiac or pulmonary dysfunction.

-Because the teratogenic potential of ZOLETIL is unknown, it should not be used in pregnant bitches or queens at any stage of pregnancy.
-Also, a study has shown that titleamine and zolazepam for injection crosses the placental barrier and produces respiratory depression in the newborn; therefore, its use for Cesarean section is contraindicated.
+Because the teratogenic potential of Zoletil for Injection is unknown, it should not be used in pregnant bitches or queens at any stage of pregnancy.
+Also, a study has shown that tiletamine and zolazepam for injection crosses the placental barrier and produces respiratory depression in the newborn; therefore, its use for Cesarean section is contraindicated.